PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Related work

 \section{Related work}

-The fast growth of ML models opened the floor to new partitioning tools~\cite{shazeer2018mesh,deepspeed_2021}, as frameworks like TensorFlow~\cite{tensorflow_osdi_2016} and PyTorch~\cite{pytorch2019} support only data and limited model parallelism.
-JAX~\cite{jax2018github} provides two main partitioning APIs: \texttt{jax.jit}, which surfaces GSPMD~\cite{gspmd2021} (which itself builds on GShard~\cite{gshard}); and \texttt{shard\_map}, which disables GSPMD and lets users manually perform communication across devices. \partir{} builds on top of some of JAX's partitioning infrastructure (e.g., meshes), but instead of users annotating inputs, outputs and intermediate values with sharding annotations or communication collectives in the case of shard\_map, our users define their partitioning strategies using schedules, which resemble ideas found in kernel-generating schedule-based systems~\cite{Taco2017,distal:pldi,Halide:PLDI:2013,tvm2018,Fireiron:PACT:2020}.
-Although we took inspiration from Halide schedules~\cite{Halide:PLDI:2013}, \partir{} differs in that they are applied to entire programs that span multiple devices rather than generating small program kernels for a single device.

-Similar to Lift~\cite{Lift:ICFP:2015} and RISE~\cite{Elevate:ICFP:2020}, \partir{} is inspired by functional-style IRs~\cite{Lift:IR:CGO:2017} that transforms programs by equality-based rewriting \cite{Visser:1998} and similar to the functional array representation in \cite{Dex}.
-In contrast to DaCe \cite{dace}, which allows the user to apply graph transformer interactively by employing a representation based on data flow graphs.
+The need for NN scaling motivated new partitioning tools~\cite{shazeer2018mesh,deepspeed_2021}, as frameworks like TensorFlow~\cite{tensorflow_osdi_2016} and PyTorch~\cite{pytorch2019} support only data and limited model parallelism.
+JAX~\cite{jax2018github} provides two main partitioning APIs: \texttt{jax.jit}, which surfaces GSPMD~\cite{gspmd2021} (that builds on GShard~\cite{gshard}); and \texttt{shard\_map}, which disables GSPMD and lets users manually perform communication across devices. \partir{} builds on top of some of JAX's partitioning infrastructure (e.g., meshes), but instead of users annotating their NN code with sharding annotations, or SPMD collectives in the case of \texttt{shard\_map}, our users define their partitioning strategies using schedules, which resemble ideas found in kernel-generating schedule-based systems~\cite{Taco2017,distal:pldi,Halide:PLDI:2013,tvm2018,Fireiron:PACT:2020}.
+Although we took inspiration from Halide schedules~\cite{Halide:PLDI:2013}, the schedules in \partir{} differ in that they are applied to entire programs that span multiple devices rather than generating small program kernels for a single device.
+Similar to Lift~\cite{Lift:ICFP:2015} and RISE~\cite{Elevate:ICFP:2020}, \partir{} is inspired by functional-style IRs~\cite{Lift:IR:CGO:2017} that transform programs by equality-based rewriting \cite{Visser:1998} and similar to the functional array representation in \cite{Dex}.
+This is in contrast to DaCe \cite{dace} that applies graph transformations interactively by employing a representation based on data flow graphs.
 DistIR~\cite{distir2021} exposes a Python API with explicit device placement and point-to-point communication to program the distribution directly. \partir:Core abstracts away distribution and deals with it during SPMD lowering.
+Finally, \partir{} allows for an automatic partitioner to be used as tactic, making it orthogonal to Alpa \cite{alpa2022}, AutoMap \cite{automap, automap-reloaded} and others.